Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

   ![Screenshot of opening OS Performance workbook](./img/open_osworkbook.png)

-- You will find a table that summarizes the OS performance status for your servers:
+- You will find a table that summarizes the OS performance status for your servers (CPU, Memory and Disk):

   ![Screenshot of summary OS Performance table](./img/summarize_osworkbook.png)